flaviofrancisco/vagasprajr-docker-compose/README.md

 ```bash
 openssl rand -base64 64
 ```

+and update the .env file with the new secret for the NEXTAUTH_SECRET variable.

 > **Note:** To clean up the project  you can delete the following folders: backup; db and uploads.